Arts and Humanities

 Welcome to graduates, their families and friends, and special guests

-Think about the ways that you helped each other; think about the way you applied your York education to responding to such uncertainty; and most of all think about how you can use your education and experiences at York to help make the world a better place in the future.
+Despite the resurgence of Covid-19 just now, we are now looking ahead to a more positive 2021 with the vaccine programmes rolling out across the globe.
+So we hope that more normality can resume.
+As you transition to the next stages of your lives, I’d like you to look back at the whole of your time at York.
+I’d like you to think about the ways that you helped each other; think about the way you applied your York education to the uncertain times we found ourselves in; and most of all think about how you can use your education to help make the world a better place in the future.
 I believe that your experiences here at York - academic, volunteering, sporting, participation in clubs and societies and much else - will help you respond to the challenges posed by Covid-19 and whatever else lies ahead.

 As you join our global York alumni community, I wish you all the very best of luck.
 The friendships, achievements and memories of your experiences at York will help you thrive.